cons3rt/pycons3rt3/README.md

 * timeout_sec: (optional) Float specifying how long to wait before terminating the command.
 Default is 3600.0.
 * output: (boolean) True collects the output of the command.
-In some cases supressing the command output improves stability.
+In some cases suppressing the command output improves stability.

 Returns: